sketchplugins/plugin-directory/README.md

 - [Set Line Height](https://github.com/getflourish/sketch-set-line-height-plugin), by Florian Schulz: Plugin that allows you to set the line height of a text layer as a multiple of the font size.
 - [Setup Iconset Artboards](https://github.com/sebj/setup-iconset-artboards), by Seb Jachec: Creates artboards and export options necessary to export a .iconset in Sketch.
 - [Sharpen Images](https://github.com/axmsv/sharpen-images-sketch), by axmsv: Sharpen Images plugin allows to apply Sharpen filter to your image layers in Sketch.
+- [Sheetie](https://github.com/joemanto/sheetie), by Joe Manto: Sketch 3 Plugin that makes a SpriteSheets to export or use
 - [Sketch All Caps](https://github.com/eivindbohler/sketch-all-caps), by Eivind Bøhler: Sketch all caps plugin
 - [Sketch Android Kit](https://github.com/malkomalko/sketch-android-kit), by Robert Malko: Sketch.app Plugin for Exporting Android Layouts (WIP at the moment)
 - [Sketch Browser Preview](https://github.com/freakland/sketch-browser-preview), by FreakLand: Generates a preview (⌘ + ⇧ + .) of your current artboard and shows in your web browser.